sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	We have intentionally kept the ESP32 firmware as simple as possible.
 The intention is that users can easily develop their, own firmware for the RTK mosaic-T using the Espressif ESP IDF or the Arduino IDE if the SparkFun firmware does not meet their needs.

 ## Ethernet PHY Interface
-The mosaic-T has a KSZ8041NLI Ethernet PHY interfaces, connected using a Reduced Media-Independent Interface (RMII).
+The mosaic-T has a KSZ8041NLI Ethernet PHY interface, connected using a Reduced Media-Independent Interface (RMII).

 <div class="grid" markdown>